abelardopardo/ontask_b/docs/_sources/Scenarios/scenario_01/index.rst.txt

       .. figure:: /scaptures/scenario_01_action_SMED.png
          :align: center

    #.
-Once you are satisfied with how the text read, click in the *Preview* button at the bottom of the page and you will see how the message is produced by changing the name of the student (the rest of the text remains the same).
+Once you are satisfied with how the text read, click on the *Preview* button at the bottom of the page and you will see how the message is produced by changing the name of the student (the rest of the text remains the same).
 Use the arrows to traverse the list of 129 students in this group.

    #.
 Save and close the *Action Out*.
 You go back to the screen showing you all the actions in the workflow (you can see the one we just created).
-If you click in the *Email* button, you will be asked for some extra data such as the email subject, the column to use as email address and some options to track email reading or even obtain a snapshot (duplicate) of the workflow as it is right now for future reference.
+If you click on the *Email* button, you will be asked for some extra data such as the email subject, the column to use as email address and some options to track email reading or even obtain a snapshot (duplicate) of the workflow as it is right now for future reference.

       .. figure:: /scaptures/scenario_01_action_SMED_email.png
          :align: center